microsoft/optimization-insights/opt-insights-overview.md

 ## Navigate to Optimization Insights

-If you are using Application Insights Profiler to monitor your Azure resources' performance health, you may have noticed the new **Optimization Insights (preview)** tab from your resource's profiler page.
+Once you've been onboarded to the private preview, you'll notice the new **Optimization Insights (preview)** tab from your resource's profiler page.
 Navigate to that tab to view the insights we've identified in your application over the last 24 hours.

 From your Azure Application Insights resource overview page, select **Optimization Insights (preview)** under **Investigate** in the left navigation pane.